NIA5Z/PalmPrint-Future-Prediction/README.md

 # Basic
+This is a fun project so I will not be providing any support for it and yes this is one off thing.

 n_threads is a how many thread PalmistryAI is going to use in your CPU GPT Model is the large language model we are using.